unrealwork/atsd-use-cases/USInternationalTrade/README.md

 over time, and what impact has that had on the country's economy?
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at
 [America's trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present time.
-This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and graphical representation of raw data collected by government and private organizations.
+This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and graphical representation of raw data collected by government organizations.
 The article provides both sample queries and charts, as well as instructions on how to install your own ATSD instance and populate it with the raw data.

 ### America's Trade Balance Dataset